Best Audio Outlines for Law School, Bar Review Prep?

 Put down the eye drops.
 Get off your rear.
 Embrace the freedom to study anytime, anywhere.
 All you need is an ear.
 Audio law outlines help you mitigate exam anxiety and juggle the challenges that life, law school, and bar review prep throw at you.

 Here’s a side-by-side comparison of the three main audio outlines companies to help you through law school and bar prep:

-*Ratings and Likes calculated as of mid-February 2019.
-For AudioOutlines and AudioLearn, rating is based on average Amazon and Audible reviews (no Google or Facebook reviews available).
+*Ratings and Likes calculated as of February 6, 2020.
+For AudioOutlines and AudioLearn, rating is based on average Amazon and Audible reviews for UBE-related courses (no Google or Facebook reviews available).
 For Crushendo, rating is based on average Google and Facebook reviews (no Amazon or Audible reviews available).

 Let’s break it down, line by line

 First, look at the stars.
 AudioLearn lags behind with an average 3.8-star rating.
-AudioOutlines maintains a more impressive 4.5-star average.
+AudioOutlines maintains a more impressive 4.6-star average.
 But Crushendo has a 5-star rating.

 Second, look at the fans.
 Though newer than both AudioOutlines and AudioLearn, Crushendo has nearly four times the Facebook likes of AudioOutlines and AudioLearn combined.
 Facebook popularity certainly doesn’t mean everything but it does mean something.

 Now, let’s talk efficiency.
 Everyone knows it’s harder to be concise than verbose.
 Distilling doctrine to its critical parts is not for the faint of heart.
 While AudioOutlines and AudioLearn take somewhere between three and four hours on average to cover a given subject, Crushendo does it in just an hour.